fish1sheep/solidworks_urdf_exporter/README.md

 - The new gazebo is not yet popular and gazebo11 is still widely used, so I will not write gazebo launch.
 Sorry.
 You can write it yourself if you need it.

+install: First install the official version, then use the release ZIP file to replace the files in C:\Program Files\SOLIDWORKS Corp\SOLIDWORKS\URDFExporter

 ## SolidWorks Version Requirements

 1. The minimum required version of SolidWorks for use with this add-in is 2018 Service Pack 5.
 SolidWorks 2017 or earlier may work.
 See [this issue](https://github.com/ros/solidworks_urdf_exporter/issues/73).